Bertha Parker Pallan: Family

-Bertha married Joseph Pallan in the early 1920s and had a daughter, Wilma Mae ("Billie") Pallan in 1925.
+Bertha married Joseph Pallan in the early 1920s and had a daughter.
 When the marriage ended, she moved to Nevada to work on an archaeological site for the Southwest Museum, directed by Mark Raymond Harrington.
 Harrington had recently married Bertha's aunt, Endeka Parker.
 During the Gypsum Cave expedition, Bertha met, in 1930, and later married, in 1931, the paleontologist, James Thurston after the expedition.
 In 1931, both became ill during their work at the Gypsum Caves; Bertha became ill due to the large amounts of cave guano and Thurston died suddenly from a heart attack while lifting a rock on site.
 This illness caused Bertha to move back in with her parents for a time in Los Angeles.

 She was hired, first as a secretary, and then as an assistant archaeologist and ethnologist, for the Southwest Museum.
 In 1936, she married the actor Espera Oscar de Corti, also known as Iron Eyes Cody.

 In 1942, her 17-year-old daughter Billie was visiting her grandmother Beulah's farm when she died of an accidental gunshot wound.
 Bertha and Iron Eyes later adopted two sons, Robert "Tree" Cody and Arthur William Cody (1952–1996).
 Bertha and Iron Eyes were central figures in the success of the Los Angeles Indian Center, a gathering place for urban Indians relocated to Los Angeles.